Skip to main content

 • a literature review to justify the importance and unique contribution of this research;

-• an outline and justification of the methods and methodology;
+• detailed description and justification of the methods and methodology;

 • ethical, legal, and safety considerations;